 In the industrial sphere, value-added initiatives may not save money implemented on a single project, however, they do improve value prospects for the business overall.
 An example of this would be investing in a brand-new computer system.
 Perhaps contractors on an industrial site are still using an archaic paper system to assign and track permits and by computerizing permit-tracking the company might discover they have an opportunity to eliminate large chunks of downtime.

 In order to realize those gains, the company might also need to invest in a comprehensive training program to ensure that all workers are on board and compliant with the new system.
-This training might incur a significant overhead expense, over the course of multiple projects (the long term), a more streamlined permit protocol will help projects complete more efficiently.

 1) Review Existing Workflow